My Visit to Capri

 Q: Do cruise ships dock at Capri?

-Q: Is the Blue Grotto worth it?
+Q: Is the Blue Grotto worth the wait and the cost?

 Q: Can I see both Capri town and Anacapri in one day?

-Q: What if the weather is bad?
+Q: What if the weather is bad on my port day?